 This post responds to a recent research letter: Disproportional signal of sexual dysfunction reports associated with finasteride use in young men with androgenetic alopecia: a pharmacovigilance analysis of VigiBase.

 A thread originally posted on Twitter is reproduced below.
 For an in-depth version, see the essay Context matters.
 See also a critique of three previous papers with similar designs, findings and conclusions.
 Twitter thread Nguyen et al, 2022 is the fourth analysis of adverse events of finasteride to appear since 2018.
 All four studies play … Read more

-Although finasteride came on the market in the 1990s, the science that led to its development began two decades earlier.
+Although finasteride came on the market in the 1990s, the underlying research began two decades earlier.
 The rationale for the drug emerged from a study of a unique group of people in a remote village in the Dominican Republic called Las Salinas.
-Locals there have long known about children who follow … Read more
+Locals there have long known about children who follow an unusual developmental path: … Read more

 A 2018 article disclosed that Dr. Kevin McVary had been retained as an expert for Merck’s defense in litigation regarding persistent adverse effects (AEs) of finasteride.1 Dr. McVary has also been relatively active as a contributor of three conference abstracts, an original article, an expert review, a quote in a media story and a symposium presentation … Read more

 A fourth study has been published in the ‘literature of doubt’.
 Read the rebuttal.
 Background on the co-author of Baas et al, 2018 with a disclosed conflict of interest is here.
 Three studies analyzing adverse event (AE) data related to finasteride and dutasteride were published from 2018–2020 (the “AE papers”).1–3 The first to appear, by Baas … Read more